ciri-ethereum/ciri/README.md

 Ciri depends on [rocksdb](https://github.com/facebook/rocksdb), [secp256k1](https://github.com/bitcoin-core/secp256k1), [ethash](https://github.com/ethereum/ethash) and [snappy](https://github.com/google/snappy).

-It's recommendation to [setup with docker](#setup-with-docker), it will save lots of time.
+It's a recommendation to [setup with docker](#setup-with-docker), it will help to save lots of time.

 ### Setup with docker

-Use docker command to pull image:
+Use docker command to pull images:

 ``` bash
 docker pull ciriethereum/ciri
 ```

-Or you can use our prepared rake tasks if you not familiar with docker:
+Or you can use our prepared rake tasks if you're not familiar with docker:

 clone repo and submodules